- Responsible Office: Sponsored Programs, Research and Innovation

 Note that salary cap is only a limit on the amount the sponsor will reimburse.

 Sally Roe’s annual salary is $250,000.
-She will commit 20 percent effort with no salary requested on her NIH grant.
+Sally Roe will commit 20 percent effort with no salary requested on this NIH grant.
 Charge the salary as follows:

 |Cost Sharing Index||1-ledger||5 xxxxx||$50,000||Salary Cap (Voluntary committed) ($250,000 @ 20%)|

 c.
 Part of proposed effort is volunteered as cost sharing, and faculty member’s salary exceeds cap.